Child sexual abuse

 Sexual abuse (also referred to as sexual assault) can be experienced by anyone.
 When a child experiences sexual assault, it is commonly referred to as child sexual abuse.
 Many adult survivors have found common factors in their experiences, including:

-A number of resources are now available to parents/carers and the following may help you develop your understanding of CSE and the steps you can take to support children/young people and how to seek help when its necessary.
+A number of resources are now available to parents and carers and the following may help you develop your understanding of CSE and the steps you can take to support children and young people and how to seek help when it’s necessary.

 Parents Protect is another dedicated child sexual abuse prevention and awareness website to help caring adults protect children and young people.
 The site is a useful resource providing information, guidance and resources.

 It also offers an online learning programme enabling you to learn about the issues at your own pace and aims to:

 - give you the information you need about child sexual abuse

 - show you how to create a family safety plan

 - tell you who you can talk to if you are worried